 177 Diversity is significantly lower than that of PW samples when Pˆ < 0.025.
 The same

-178 procedure was used to compare the proportion of Paywalled and OA articles written by
+178 procedure was used to compare the proportion of PW and OA articles written by

 179 authors in different global regions and national income categories.
 The analyses above were